 Generally, oscillating tools have a lot of chatter by virtue of the oscillation mechanism’s side-to-side action.
 But this is one area where Fein traditionally dominates.

-When we tested multi-tools a few years ago, only Fein’s MultiMaster posted lower vibration.
-Today, Milwaukee’s M18 Fuel matches the SuperCut and their M12 Fuel had slightly lower vibration in our testing team’s opinion.
+When we tested multi-tools a few years ago, only the Fein MultiMaster posted lower vibration.
+Today, the Milwaukee M18 Fuel oscillating tool matches the SuperCut and their M12 Fuel Multitool had slightly lower vibration in our testing team’s opinion.
 Even though there’s competition, let’s not take away from the fact that the Fein SuperCut Cordless is one of the best in the vibration control game.

 Starlock Max Interface

 We love the Fein/Bosch Starlock Oscillating Tool System.
 It’s the best in the multi-tool accessory system in our opinion, and the Fein SuperCut Cordless model has it.
 With this system, blade changes are fast and simple.